lirantal/agent-rules/__template__/nodejs/_commands/github-issue-impl.command.md

 - Fetch the issue details using the URL if provided one, or if you are only provided with issue number then you should use the `gh` CLI.
 - If the issue is ambiguous or requires more information, always ask for clarification before proceeding.
 - Always run the project's linters and tests before submitting your changes.
+- You must create a plan for implementing the changes and get confirmation before executing it.

 ## Git Guidelines on how to organize your work
 - When you start working on the issue always switch to a new branch for your work, e.g branch name: `docs/issue-123`, `feat/issue-123`, `fix/issue-123`